List of the oldest churches in the United States

-The designation of the oldest church in the United States requires careful use of definitions, and must be divided into two parts, the oldest in the sense of oldest surviving building, and the oldest in the sense of oldest Christian church congregation.
+This list of oldest churches in the United States is divided into three parts: the oldest in the sense of oldest surviving building, and the oldest in the sense of oldest Christian church congregation, and the old church in each U.S. state.
 There is a distinction between old church buildings that have been in continuous use as churches, and those that have been converted to other purposes; and between buildings that have been in continuous use as churches and those that were shuttered for many decades.

 In terms of congregations, they are distinguished between early established congregations that have been in continuous existence (sometimes through great theological changes), and early congregations that ceased to exist.
 Some of these churches are located in areas that were part of the original Thirteen Colonies that made up the United States in 1776.
 Others were built in states that were later annexed, such as Louisiana and New Mexico.
 Sites on the list are generally from the First Period of American architecture or earlier.

 To be listed here a site must: